Image

 Getting 'reasonable adjustments'

-If you find things difficult, you can ask your workplace, university or school for 'reasonable adjustments'.
-Speak with them about things they can do to make things easier for you, such as:
+If you find speaking situations difficult you can ask your workplace, university or school to make 'reasonable adjustments'.
+Speak with them about things they can change to make it easier for you.
+For example:

-For loads more ideas, as well as how to ask for reasonable adjustments, see Stammering At Work, Job Interviews, University and School.
-You could also download our guides below.
+For lots more ideas, as well as how to ask for reasonable adjustments, see Stammering At Work, Job Interviews, University and School.
+You can also download our guides below.

 Disability benefits & stammering